 Some common conditions include:

-- Fractures and ankle instability – bones such as the metatarsal are the most common injuries seen by our foot surgeons.
+- Fractures and ankle instability – bones such as the metatarsal are the most common issue seen by our foot surgeons.
 If you’re noticing pain, swelling, redness or bruising, you may want to consult your foot specialist as soon as possible.

-- Bunions – these are bones which are formed in a way which can cause the big toe to turn inwards.
+- Bunions – these are bones formed in a way which can cause the big toe to turn inwards.
 This can be a caused by hereditary factors or ill-fitting shoes.
 Please consult our Perth foot and ankle clinic to find out more.

 - Plantar fasciitis – also known as heel pain, plantar fasciitis is a common condition experienced by many people across the globe.
 Symptoms associated with this include pain in the heel or arch of the foot.
 There are a wide variety of treatment options available.
-For more information, please discuss this with one of our Perth foot and ankle specialists.
+For more information, please discuss this with one of our Perth foot and ankle specialist.